Arrange your utilities.

 - Toiletries

-to name a few!
 The trick is to think of each room in your house and decide what you need.

-Depending on how many things you have to move into your new home (and how big they are) you might want to consider hiring a moving van to get you from A to B. You can help keep costs down by driving the van yourself and asking friends or family members to help you with the heavy lifting.
+Depending on how many things you have to move into your new home (and how big they are), you might want to consider hiring a moving van to get you from A to B. You can help keep costs down by driving the van yourself and asking friends or family members to help you with the heavy lifting.

-If you only have smaller things to move you might be able to move them in a car, but make sure you think of how many trips you would need to take first!
+If you only have smaller things to move, you might be able to move them in a car, but make sure you think of how many trips you would need to take first!
 Make sure you also consider any necessary insurance for the move.

-Move In!
+Move in!

-You did it!
+You did it.
 Moving day might be a little stressful at times, but we're sure you'll be so excited it will just fly by.

-Congratulations on moving in to your first home - we knew we could get you there together!
+Congratulations on moving in to your first home.
+We knew we could get you there together!

 And if you're just reading ahead to see what the home buying process is like?
-Give us a call - we're on your team.
+Give us a call.
+We're on your team.

-Important Information
+Important information.

-The information contained within this webpage is factual and general in nature and is not financial advice.
+The information contained within this web page is factual and general in nature and is not financial advice.
 You should consider the appropriateness of the information as it relates to you.
 Our product information webpages may cover deposit products and lending information which may contain some general advice.
 The product information webpages may also contain information about other investments such as, superannuation and insurance, the content of which is factual information and is not intended to imply any recommendation or opinion about the suitability of any of our financial products for you.
 If you would like to obtain financial advice, we suggest you speak with one of our Nominated Representatives.